- Your Government

 Are you preparing to meet the new Washington State Clean Building Standards?
 Exploring how to upgrade your building systems and save money?
 Did you want to learn more about grants and loans to support energy efficiency efforts?

-The CPB will provide a complimentary Energy Star Benchmark to understand your current energy usage, complete an energy scoping assessment for achieving compliance and identify available incentives.
+The CBP will provide a complimentary Energy Star Benchmark to understand your current energy usage, complete an energy scoping assessment for achieving compliance and identify available incentives.
 This program is available to all Issaquah buildings that want to improve energy efficiency and access loans and incentives, regardless of size or state compliance requirements.
 Issaquah is working with MacDonald-Miller Facility Solutions, a local engineering firm with deep experience in building energy efficiency.

 Sign-up for the program at our partner, MacDonald-Miller's website by completing a short form.
 A MacDonald-Miller energy specialist will follow up with you.